Johnson & Johnson Loses First Jury Trial over Risperdal® and Male Breast Development

 Individual patients who were harmed by Risperdal do not yet have a remedy other than filing a lawsuit against Johnson & Johnson.
 Attorneys for plaintiffs around the country are hoping that a large loss in a lawsuit like this will lead the company to create a settlement fund, as it has with other dangerous drugs or defective medical devices.

-If you or your family member developed gynecomastia after taking Risperdal, the attorneys at Goldberg Finnegan want to discuss your legal options, and help you get the compensation you deserve.
+If you or your family member developed gynecomastia after taking Risperdal, the injury attorneys in Silver Spring, MD at Goldberg Finnegan want to discuss your legal options, and help you get the compensation you deserve.